What is Psychodynamic Psychotherapy? By a Washington DC Psychoanalyst in full-time private practice

 Likely he does not recognize how angry he is at his parents for making key decisions for him and thereby undermining his sense of his own capacities.

 Thus, his symptoms serve dual functions: they allow him to avoid adulthood and they let him express, albeit indirectly, his anger and resentment toward his parents.
-So, what is the psychoanalyst’s role in this effort?
+So, what is the psychoanalyst’s role in psychodynamic therapy?

 In my role as a psychoanalyst, I work to help you to “make the unconscious conscious”.
-That is, I work to help you become more aware of your thoughts and feelings.
+That is, I work to help you tune into your thoughts and feelings.

-My goal is to help you to excavate those thoughts and feelings that are buried.
-I want to help you learn about those things that drive your behavior that are outside of your conscious awareness.
+My goal is to help you to excavate thoughts and feelings that are buried.
+Specifically, I want to help you learn about those things, outside of our conscious awareness, that drive your behavior.
 For this reason, I discourage homework or preparation for therapy.
 Instead, I encourage you to come as you are and to say whatever comes into your mind.
 I ask you to report day dreams, “flash thoughts” and fantasies.
 Also, I invite you to report your dreams.

 A highly successful, attractive, man in his thirties would like to marry and have a family.
 He’s had several long-term relationships.
 Yet, each of the women are reluctant to make a commitment.
-He comes to psychodynamic psychotherapy wondering, “why do I keep ending up with commitment-phobes.
+He wonders, “why do I keep ending up with commitment-phobes”?
 There may be many reason for his difficulties.
-Unconsciously, he himself, may be afraid of intimacy.
+For instance, he may, unconsciously, he himself, may be afraid of intimacy.

-Another possibility is that he may harbor, unconscious, guilt.
-In fact, he may feel so guilty that he feels that he doesn’t deserve the kind of relationship that he wants.
+Or, he may harbor, unconscious, guilt.
+In fact, he may feel that he doesn’t deserve the kind of relationship that he seeks.
 There are endless possibilities.
-In the context of psychodynamic psychotherapy or psychoanalysis, he may deepen his understanding of himself so that he can achieve this goal.
+In the context of psychodynamic psychotherapy or psychoanalysis, he may deepen his understanding of himself so that he can achieve his goal.

-A very bright, highly educated, young woman in her twenties is underemployed, working at a job that she hates.
+Here’s another example: A very bright, highly educated, young woman in her twenties is underemployed, working at a job that she hates.
 She’d like to make pursue an interesting and lucrative career but she can’t seem to identify a career goal.
 Her efforts to work with career counselors have failed.
-She comes to psychodynamic psychotherapy to understand why she can’t seem to figure out what she wants to do with her life.
+She seeks to psychodynamic therapy to understand why she can’t seem to identify her work-life goals.